Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Motivating examples

 \subsection{Simulated examples}

-A simulation framework is described in Section \ref{sec:sim} where the event and dropout times are simulated in each arm of a study as a function of the assigned treatment and underlying prognostic factors.
-Two scenarios are explored in Figure\ref{fig:prob}, a) higher censoring rate in experimental arm patients with worse prognosis leads to over-estimated efficacy. b) higher censoring rate in control arm patients with better prognosis leads to over-estimated efficacy.
+Two simulated scenarios are created for illustrative purposes. in Figure~\ref{fig:prob} \begin{itemize} \item[a)] higher censoring rate in experimental arm patients with worse prognosis. \item [b)] higher censoring rate in control arm patients with better prognosis. \end{itemize} It is intuitively clear in both cases that the interaction between randomized arm and prognosis could lead to overestimation of the difference between arms.
+Details of the data-generating are described in \hyperref[sec:sim]{Appendix}.

-The scenario (a) refers to trials where there is a higher rate of dropouts in the experimental arm patients with worse prognosis relative to the control arm.
-Such scenarios are typical of trials where the patients in experimental arm tend to dropout due to their inability to tolerate the drug.
-Such propensity of dropout due to intolerability may be further exacerbated by underlying risk factors and patient comorbidities.
-These early dropouts in the experimental arm may lead to an over-estimation of its event free survival and bias the trial outcome in its favor under treatment policy estimand even when the true HR is 1.
-Scenario (b) is quite typical of open label studies where control patients with worse prognosis after finding out that they were not assigned to the experimental therapy may be less motivated to continue with the study and are more likely to drop out.
-This propensity to dropout may be further driven by patient factors such as access to other therapies that may be available to some patients in certain parts of the world, further influencing their decision to drop out.
-In this scenario, given the available access to care, as more low-prognostic-risk patients in the control arm drop out, the comparison between the experimental and control groups becomes increasingly confounded by differences in patient prognoses.
-This imbalance may lead to an outcome that favors the experimental arm, even if the true hazard ratio is 1 or higher.
+Scenario a) refers to trials where patients with worse prognosis are more likely to discontinue from study.
+This represents a trial where patients in the experimental arm discontinue due to their inability to tolerate the drug.
+Such propensity to study discontinuation may be further caused by underlying prognostic factors.
+These early study discontinuations in the experimental arm may lead to an underestimation of hazard in the experimental arm and bias the trial outcome in its favor under treatment policy estimand.
+Scenario b) represents a possible open label study where patients with better prognosis on the control arm are more likely to discontinue from study.
+Such scenario can occur in trials where access to other therapies is available, leading to low-prognostic-risk patients in the control arm to discontinue.
+This imbalance may lead to an outcome that favors the experimental arm by overstating the hazard in the control arm.
+Beyond these illustrative scenarios, informative censoring may still arise despite similar overall censoring rates across arms when censoring is driven by prognostic covariates, thereby leading to biased treatment effect estimates.

-Therefore based on the simulations it can be seen that an informative dropout either in favor of experimental or control arm can lead to inaccurate trial outcomes and a biased estimate in favor of the treatment effect depending on the imbalance of such dropouts.